 Zack yelled after Saxon’s disappearing back, ‘Careful, it’s dangerous.’

 But the kid wasn’t listening as he sped around the first corner.
 He wouldn’t have far to go.
-The council’s multistorey was on the city’s only other hill.
-The top wasn’t high, not compared to the sprawl that had grown up around it.
-But now with the traffic long stilled and the fumes swept away you could see the vista clearly.
+The multistory car park was on the city’s only other hill.
+Its top wasn’t high, not compared to the sprawl that had grown up around it, but with the traffic long stilled and the fumes swept away you could see what come to visit their home clearly.

-‘Soon they’ll pick this place clean.
+‘Soon this place will be picked clean.
 Then they’ll finish what’s left of us.’

-Zack thought of the ancient credits; they’d been so old they still held the emergency administrations seal.
-At least now they should have enough to return to the outlands, maybe hole up and let others do the work before the accolytes finished theirs and them into the bargain.
-He was tired of running round scrabbling through the ruins of better times.
+Zack thought of the ancient credits the client had handed him.
+They’d been so old they still held the emergency administrations seal.
+At least now they should have enough to return to the outlands.
+Maybe hole up and let others do the work before the accolytes finished theirs and came looking for fresh victims.
+He was tired of running round scrabbling through the ruins of better times anyway.
 Zack looked up again.
-The thing that had crawled from the depths looked as though a wrecking ball had collided with the tower it had chosen as home.
+The thing that had crawled from the depths had left the tower looking as though a wrecking ball had collided with it.
 Except the creature that had caused the destruction could still be traced with your eyes all these years later, and it was far from still.
-It coiled and howled despite the rock pinioning its back.
+It coiled and howled despite the rock pinioning it in place.

 ‘You have something for me.’

-The voice came from shadows near where the council had displayed its flags.
+The voice came from shadows near where the administration had displayed its flags.

 ‘You found us.’